jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

   * As in the X case, when the client receives the event, it updates the UI in response.
 But in the wayland case, the rendering happens in the client, and the client just sends a request to the compositor to indicate the region that was updated.
   * The compositor collects damage requests from its clients and then recomposites the screen.
 The compositor can then directly issue an ioctl to schedule a pageflip with KMS.

-X is too deep into the bones of Linux and may never be ever fully replaced.
-The short term is to implement something called XWayland.
-Instead the Wayland project implemented X into Wayland.
-Fedora 22 has a beta version of X-wayland running Fedora 22 - which will render Walyand and X at the same time.
+At one time it was thought that X is too deep into the bones of Linux and may never be ever fully replaced.
+But we are seeing massive amounts of work from industry to make Wayland a reality.
+With Intel, nVidea, the X.Org Foundation and Red Hat leading the way, Fedora 25 was one of the first distros to run Wayland natively.

 ![*X on Wayland*](images/Chapter-04/x-on-wayland.png "X on Wayland")